charleslbryant/going-agile/DraftNotes.md

-v1.0:
+#Team Evolution

+##v1.0

-1 product manager (VP)
+* 1 product manager (VP)
-1 development manager
+* 1 development manager
-1 tech lead
+* 1 tech lead
-5 developers
+* 5 developers
-1 development QA
+* 1 development QA
-2 QA (part time)
+* 2 QA (part time)

-Product manager provides requirements document with detailed specs and Photoshop mockups.
+* Product manager provides requirements document with detailed specs and Photoshop mockups.

-SVN source control with branched main repo.
+* SVN source control with branched main repo.
 Development for each planned release starts with a branch of the previous branch and all developers work off of the same branch.
 After each release, the branch is merged to the next branch and merged back into trunk.
 There can be multiple branches in development at one time, but usually not more than 2.
 Periodically, the oldest active branch is merged its child branch.

-Developer code review in SVN tool.
+* Developer code review in SVN tool.

-Automated nightly build.
+* Automated nightly build.

-Automated nightly deploy to development environment.
+* Automated nightly deploy to development environment.

-Manual deploy to UAT and production environment.
+* Manual deploy to UAT and production environment.

-Manual testing of release changes in development environment by the development QA.
+* Manual testing of release changes in development environment by the development QA.

-Manual testing of release changes by QA in UAT environment.
+* Manual testing of release changes by QA in UAT environment.

-Manual regression test of release by QA in UAT environment.
+* Manual regression test of release by QA in UAT environment.

-Manual deployment validation of release by QA in production.
+* Manual deployment validation of release by QA in production.

-No metrics on any aspect of the pipeline.
+* No metrics on any aspect of the pipeline.

-v2.0
+##v2.0

-1 product manager
+* 1 product manager
-1 development manager
+* 1 development manager
-1 tech lead
+* 1 tech lead
-6 developers
+* 6 developers
-1 junior developer
+* 1 junior developer
-2 QA (part time)
+* 2 QA (part time)

-Development QA was integrated into the QA team and developers had to take on the role of manually testing the release in the development environment.
+* Development QA was integrated into the QA team and developers had to take on the role of manually testing the release in the development environment.

-Junior developer tasked with creating automated tests for one of the applications.
+* Junior developer tasked with creating automated tests for one of the applications.

-v3.0
+##v3.0

-1 product manager (VP)
+* 1 product manager (VP)
-1 business analyst
+* 1 business analyst
-1 development manager (VP)
+* 1 development manager (VP)
-1 tech manager
+* 1 tech manager
-4 developers
+* 4 developers
-2 automation engineers
+* 2 automation engineers
-1 database administrator
+* 1 database administrator
-4 QA (part time)
+* 4 QA (part time)

-Development moved 1 developer to focus totally on production support and one to help with customer implementations and they are not counted in the headcount above.
+* Development moved 1 developer to focus totally on production support and one to help with customer implementations and they are not counted in the headcount above.

-Product manager added a business analyst who is responsible for creating specs and moved to less detailed Photoshop laced specs to more strategic direction based specs and joint formulation of acceptance criteria with the entire delivery team.
+* Product manager added a business analyst who is responsible for creating specs and moved to less detailed Photoshop laced specs to more strategic direction based specs and joint formulation of acceptance criteria with the entire delivery team.

-Automation team formally organized and focused on creating the testing framework and building out the continuous delivery environment.
+* Automation team formally organized and focused on creating the testing framework and building out the continuous delivery environment.
 The automation team also focused on development operations in that they led the effort to implement infrastructure as code.
 Lastly, the automation took over manually testing in the development environment.

-Database administrator focuses on revamping database operations from scripting, architecture, monitoring, performance...
+* Database administrator focuses on revamping database operations from scripting, architecture, monitoring, performance...

 As a side note in this incarnation of the team the development manager was promoted to VP, the tech lead was promoted to a manager, and 1 of the automation engineers was designated lead.

-##Sprint Planning
+#Sprint Planning

+In the beginning we had no real team planning.
+Tickets were assigned by the development manager and the developers completed the tickets.

+We had daily standups to review status, but it was more of a status meeting for the development manager than an effective tool to build team work and accelerate the flow of work.

+#Requirements Review

 Before the start of each sprint the delivery team convenes to plan the sprint.
 The first meeting is a requirement review.
 In the requirement review, the team will discuss the requirements and break out tickets.
 How this is done is not really important as long as the team agrees on the break out.